deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam exchanged elaborate handshakes and backslaps with the other three as they left.
 "Ava's friend Sean's coming up from Earth.
 Apparently his uncle's like this journalist or something, doing a bit on the Byron group, yeah?
 We were gonna go up the lake, go for a swim.
 Really looking forward to that, they only just declared it clean this week.
 I've not been up there since before I enlisted!"

-"Oh..."
+"Oh…"

-"...something bothering you, bro?"
+"…something bothering you, bro?"
 Adam asked him.

 Baseball stood awkwardly in the middle of the locker room, drumming his hands nervously on his thighs and licking his lips.